Stony Brook University Students Prepare 4,000 lbs. of Food Donations

 2013 Presidential Honor Roll for Community Service in Higher Education

-SBU Admitted to Community Service Honor Roll with Distinction
+SBU Admitted to Community Service Honor Roll

 The President’s Community Service Higher Education Honor Roll recognizes colleges and universities that provide opportunities for individuals to be involved with sustained, lifelong civic engagement.
 Honor Roll applicants provide measurable outcomes with respect to impact of service activities, the number of people involved in director service, and descriptions of the community problem and proposed interventions.

 Stony Brook University (SBU), one of 13 SUNY institutions recognized, was highlighted for campus wide community outreach initiatives, including Project T.O.Y. with Family Service League, the student-run Alternative Spring Break Outreach (ASBO) initiative, and the United University Professions (UUP) Food Drive with Long Island Cares.
 The Honor Roll aims to recognize institutions for not only creating and leading service initiatives, but for the impact those initiatives have on the surrounding community.
 Stony Brook University’s participation in Project T.O.Y., for example, resulted in 4,700 children and families receiving gift donations for the holiday season.
 As part of ASBO, 80 students volunteered at two disaster areas in Joplin, MO and Birmingham, AL, resulting in over 4,000 hours of service.
 The UUP Food Drive generated 2,452 lbs. of food donations, engaging 450 students, faculty, and staff.
 All donations went to the Long Island Cares–Harry Chapin Food Bank, which supports 540 community-based agencies.